Brookfield WPCA Budget Narrative – FY2023-24

 Narrative Summary

-As with any utility, the operation must be competent—
+As with any utility the operation must be competent—

-● To sustain the business, provide value for a good cost at or below benchmark ● Invest in current technology to drive down unit cost and to scale well
+- Invest in current technology to drive down unit cost and to scale well

-● Delivery of quality, competent, trouble-free service in its operations, and
+- Delivery of quality, competent, trouble-free service in its operations, and

-● Have friendly and patient customer relations.
+- Have friendly and patient customer relations.

 Also, high values for the Commission are

-● Transparency.
+- Transparency.
 Brookfield has the most complete website of any WPCA in CT.

-● Financial Sustainability.
+- Financial Sustainability.

-example, wireless tablets with real-time information allow the field staff to view customer connections and all other system features on-the-spot.
+- Excellence in bringing the latest technologies to make the operations cost efficient.
+For example, wireless tablets with real-time information allow the field staff to view customer connections and all other system features on-the-spot.
 This GIS service allows instant recording of observations with pictures giving an electronic record of on-going and required inspections.